Genesis 5:1-7:24 + Matthew 3:7-4:11 + Psalm 3:1-8 + Proverbs 1:10-19

 Old Testament - Today in Genesis chapter 5 we read about the genealogy from Adam to Noah.
 You will note that there are some long life spans here in this genealogy!
 I do believe these ages in this genealogy are literal for the following reasons offered up by many Biblical scholars: 1. the human race was more genetically pure in this early time period, so diseases did not shorten life spans; 2. no rain had yet fallen on the earth - until the next chapter - so the expanse of water above the earth protected people from environmental factors; and/or 3.
 God gave people longer life spans so they would have time to fill the earth - per Genesis 1:28.
 Below is a portrait of Noah and his wife by Guy Rowe:

 In Genesis 6 we read about the Flood.
-Most evangelical commentaries say that this was a literal flood that covered the entire earth.
+Most evangelical commentaries say that this was a literal flood that covered the entire earth, which I agree with.
 Below is "Noah's Ark" by American folk painter Edward Hicks from 1846:

 Chapter 6 verses 5 & 6 stood out to me in today's readings: "Now the LORD observed the extent of the people's wickedness, and he saw that all their thoughts were consistently and totally evil.
 So the LORD was sorry he had ever made them.
 It broke his heart."
 I think it was this last sentence that really stood out to me - It broke his heart.
 God's heart was broken over our behavior.
 I love realizing that God has this type of compassion and care for what we do.
 What we do matters to God!
 When we are obedient and faithful and loving, God rejoices!
 When we are not, it breaks his heart.
 I hope it encourages you to know that God did not just create you and doesn't really care whether you do well in this life - he is rooting for you!
 He wants you to run the race well and receive the prize!